The category to group news biographies by.

 Her foreign news stories include writing reports on the night the Libyan conflict began, updates on the trapped Chilean miners and the aftermath of the Japanese tsunami.

 Rhiannon is a versatile reporter whose list of interviewees include Prime Minister David Cameron, Hollywood star Tom Cruise and a host of racing drivers including Lewis Hamilton.

 Rhiannon previously worked as a correspondent and video journalist for ITV Anglia, regularly co-presenting the evening news programme "Anglia Tonight".
 As a Formula One fan Rhiannon became the unofficial motorsport correspondent, reporting live from the British Grand Prix for three years.
 In 2005 Rhiannon was chosen from over one thousand candidates to join the re-launched ITV News Traineeship.

 Her career in journalism started in commercial radio in Cambridgeshire and Northamptonshire, covering the Soham Murders and presenting bulletins on the afternoon of the 7/7 bombings.

 You can follow Rhiannon on Twitter @SkyRhiannon

-Based in both London and the North West of England Gamal has covered a range of stories, he was one of the first reporters at the scene of the student protests in November 2010.
-He also reported live, in one night, from both Manchester and Liverpool, as violence spread during the August riots in 2011.
+He also reported live, in one night, from both Manchester and Liverpool, as violence spread during the riots in August 2011.

 Tadhg Enright is Sky News' business reporter who covers the twists and turns in the British and global recovery.